Project Risk Management

-Risk register will often consist of diagrams to aid the reader as to the types of risks that are dealt by the organization and the course of action taken.
+Risk register will often consists of diagrams to aid the reader as to the types of risks that are dealt by the organization and the course of action taken.
 The risk register should be freely accessible for all the members of the project team.

 Project Risk; an Opportunity or a Threat?

-As mentioned above risks contain two sides.
+As mentioned above, risks contain two sides.
 It can be either viewed as a negative element or a positive element.
 Negative risks can be detrimental factors that can haphazard situations for a project.